Small things have great power.

-Compare these two images from a recent Oberlo YouTube video – which do you think is most likely to catch people’s attention?
+Compare these two images from one of our YouTube videos – which do you think is most likely to catch people’s attention?

 Custom thumbnails help your videos stand out from the crowd and can have a massive impact on the growth of your audience.

 They’re also a great opportunity to develop your brand aesthetic.

 But that’s not all.
 You can even use a custom YouTube video thumbnail to increase your email marketing click-through rate.
 In fact, Wistia found that using video thumbnails instead of images in emails can increase clicks by more than 21 percent.

 Plus, thumbnail images don’t take much time to create.